 As part of the Official Community Plan Redesign project, a draft of a new Official Community Plan (OCP) has been developed.
-This report provides an overview of content expected to be included in The Environment section of the proposed OCP.
+This report provides an introduction to the redesign project, as well as an overview of content expected to be included in the proposed Official Community Plan.